 OSHA COVID-19 ETS Recordkeeping Requirements

 On Nov.
-4, 2021, the Occupational Safety and Health Administration (OSHA) announced a COVID-19 vaccination and testing emergency temporary standard (ETS) to address the grave danger of COVID-19 infection in the workplace.
-Affected employers will be required to comply with most provisions of the ETS by Dec.
-6, 2021, and with its testing requirements by Jan.
-4, 2022.
-Affected employers include private employers with 100 or more employees (firmwide or companywide count).
+4, 2021, OSHA announced a COVID-19 vaccination and testing emergency temporary standard (ETS) to address the grave danger of COVID-19 infection in the workplace.
+The ETS affects private sector employers with 100 or more employees.